 1. Never click on links in unexpected email.
 If you get an email that warns you, with little or no notice, that an account of yours will be shut down or suspended unless you reconfirm your billing information, do not reply or click on the link in the email.
 Instead, contact the legitimate company cited in the email using a telephone number or web address you know as genuine.
 Always type in the web address to the website in the internet browser.

 2. Make sure you are using a secure internet connection.
-Before submitting confidential information via the internet, make sure that the connection to the website is secure.
+Before submitting confidential information via the internet, ensure that the web site you are visiting uses SSL.
+SSL stands for Secure Socket Layer and is a communication protocol used to secure data transfer on the internet.
 First, look at the address bar at the top of your browser.
 If the website address begins with "https://", then you have established a secure connection.
 If it begins with "http://", the connection is unsecured.
 Second, look for a "lock" icon in your browser's status bar (bottom corner of your browser).
 The lock verifies that your connection to the website is secure.

 3. Install updated anti-virus and anti-spyware software.
 Both viruses and spyware can leave your computer vulnerable to attack and intrusion.
 Anti-virus and anti-spyware software will keep your computer safe from malicious software that might have installed itself or tried to install itself onto your computer.
 Anti-virus and anti-spyware software is especially important if you are using a broadband internet connection like DSL, cable, or satellite.